 Always use a compliant umbrella company

 If you are looking for an umbrella company to manage your payroll, it’s important you only use a compliant provider.
 Using a tax avoidance scheme could land you in serious trouble with HMRC and result in thousands of pounds in underpaid tax.
 With over 500 umbrella companies in the UK, how can you distinguish between a compliant umbrella company and a tax avoidance scheme?
-An excellent way to start your search is to look for the FCSA accreditation or SafeRec certification.
+An excellent way to start your search is to look for the FCSA accreditation.

 FCSA